Iggy2399/Quiz-web-app/README.md

-# Quiz web application is personal project made with Angular and NodeJs technology.
+# Quiz Full Stack Web Application is personal project made with Angular and NodeJs technology.

 This project was learning full stack web development in Angular framework for front-end and NodeJs back-end.
 This web application is not fully made and polished, but core and essential functionalities like login and register system,